KindReality/20486-DevelopingASPNETMVCWebApplications/Instructions/20486C/20486C_MOD01_LAB_MANUAL.md

 #### Task 3: Add simple functionality.

-1. Add a new Web Forms page to the application at the route level by using the following information:
+1. Add a new Web Forms page to the application at the root level by using the following information:

     - Name of the Web Form: **TestPage.aspx**